DahianaMC/Election_Analysis/README.md

 ## Challenge Overview

 ## Challenge 3 Summary
 The challenge is adding the voter turnout for each county that voted in this congressional district.
+The following steps were added to the code:
+  - 1. A complete list of the counties that recieved votes.
+  - 2. The total number of votes each county contributed.
+  - 3. The percentage of votes each county contributed.
+  - 4. The winner county of the election based on votes.

 - There were 3 counties:
   - County 1
   - County 2